Academic Catalog

 Literature Before 1800

-English: Pre-1800 - Complete at least two courses designated with the (English: Pre-1800) attribute.
-One course must be medieval.
+Complete at least two courses designated with the (English: Pre-1800) attribute.
+At least one course must also be designated with the (English: Medieval) attribute.

 Literature After 1800